 How To Smoke A Whole Chicken

-Full instructions are in the recipe card, but here’s a quick overview so you know what you’re in for:
+Full instructions for smoked whole chicken are in the recipe card, but here’s a quick overview so you know what you’re in for:

 - Dry Brine the Bird (Optional) – For extra crispy skin, dry brine the bird with salt.